-Select one of the compositions that you have listened to.

-Justify why you have selected the emotions you have.

-Draw on the musical knowledge and vocabulary that you have already learned about, linking to other eras of music, to help you.
+Select one of the compositions that you have listened to, try and justify why you have selected the emotions you have.
+Draw on the musical knowledge and vocabulary that you have already learned about, linking to other eras of music.